enzo-project/enzo-dev/doc/manual/source/parameters/gravity.rst

     completely baryon dominated.
 It is used to remove the discreteness effects of the few remaining dark matter particles.
 Not used if set to a value less than 0.
-Default: -1
+Default: -1 ``BaryonSelfGravityApproximation`` (external)
+    This flag indicates if baryon density is derived in a strange, expensive but self-consistent way (0 - off), or by a completely reasonable and much faster approximation (1 - on).
+This is an experiment gone wrong; leave on.
+Well, actually, it's important for very dense structures as when radiative cooling is turned on, so set to 0 if using many levels and radiative cooling is on [ignored in current version].
+Default: 1

 External Gravity Source
 ^^^^^^^^^^^^^^^^^^^^^^^

-These parameters set-up an external static background gravity source that is added to the acceleration field for the baryons and particles.
+These parameters set up an external static background gravity source that is added to the acceleration field for the baryons and particles.

 ``PointSourceGravity`` (external)